quynhsun/testinggit/Join Us/index.md

 #### Undergraduate position in Biomedical Software Development (UROP)

 We currently don't have any open Undergraduate Research Positions (UROP).
-Future opportunities will be shared on [https://www.bu.edu/urop/opportunities/](https://www.bu.edu/urop/opportunities/)
+Future opportunities will be shared on [https://www.bu.edu/urop/opportunities/](https://www.bu.edu/urop/opportunities/).
+If you have ideas that align with the interest and expertise of our lab then please reach out and talk to us.

 {% include section.html %}